TeslaRam/2TSort/README.md

 - Then keep looping to end of array

 >
-- If change happened, do it again
+- If change happened, do it again, but loop only till `last change index`

 ```
 3 1 2		// desorted